Cutleast/Mod-Manager-Migrator/README.md

 ### Planned Features
 - Support for more games (suggestions are welcome)
-- Support for more mod managers (suggestions are also welcome)
+- Support for more mod managers (NMM (CE) is the next, but suggestions are welcome)

 # 🔧Usage

-To migrate an instance from Vortex to MO2, for example, follow these steps:
+### To migrate an instance from Vortex to MO2, for example, follow these steps:

 1. Start Vortex and make sure that the profile you want to migrate is deployed.
 2. Close Vortex and start MMM (Mod Manager Migrator).